Have you ever stopped think about what will you give Jesus for Christmas this year?

 It requires self-sacrifice of the human ego and opinions we hold so tightly to our chests and in our hearts.
 It demands we let go of all the petty little fears and hurts, doubts and resentments, that pollute our memories.

 Maybe another way to ask the question is,

 What will you give up for Jesus this Christmas?

-Will you finally forgive Aunt Sophie for how she betrayed you nine years ago and give up your bitterness?
+Will you finally forgive Aunt Sophie for how she betrayed you nine years ago and give up your bitterness and desire for revenge?